lxylxy123456/shv/README.md

 * Do not let SHV access VGA mmio.
 That is, make sure `SHV_OPT` sets bit `0x2000` (e.g. `./tools/build.sh -s 0x2000`) and make sure not to enable VGA (i.e. do not use `./tools/build.sh --vga`).
+* Do not set any bits in `0x421` of `SHV_OPT`
+  (e.g. `./tools/build.sh -s 0x29dc`).

 The problems are:
+* VirtualBox does not support MTRR.
-* Guest mode of SHV cannot access LAPIC memory of VirtualBox
+* Guest mode of SHV cannot access LAPIC memory of VirtualBox.
-* Guest mode of SHV cannot access VGA memory of VirtualBox
+* Guest mode of SHV cannot access VGA memory of VirtualBox.
+* VirtualBox does not seem to support MSR bitmaps.
+* For some reason `SHV_USE_UNRESTRICTED_GUEST` does not work on VirtualBox.
+	* See #GP(0) when moving 0x80000000 to CR0?
+Check VMX CR0 shadow

 ### Running SHV on Hyper-V
 TODO